krohak/Luxo/SETUP.md

 ### Setup Wakeword

-Peeqo uses snowboy for offline on-device wakeword detection.
-Follow these steps to get him to respond to you saying Peeqo.
+Luxo uses snowboy for offline on-device wakeword detection.
+Follow these steps to get him to respond to you saying Luxo.

 1. Go to <a href="https://snowboy.kitt.ai/dashboard" target="_blank">https://snowboy.kitt.ai/dashboard</a>
 2. Login using Google/Github/Facebook
-3. Type “Peeqo” in the “Search Hotwords” text box & hit enter.
+3. Type “Luxo” in the “Search Hotwords” text box & hit enter.
 Only one result should turn up
-4. Click on the microphone icon near the Peeqo search result
+4. Click on the microphone icon near the Luxo search result
 5. Click “Record my voice” in the popup that opens
-6. Follow the instructions and record yourself saying Peeqo three times.
+6. Follow the instructions and record yourself saying Luxo three times.
 You will need to allow the browser microphone access
 7. Click on “Test the model”
-8. Enter the details on the left and say “Peeqo” a couple of times till it says “Test Successful”
+8. Enter the details on the left and say “Luxo” a couple of times till it says “Test Successful”
-9. The model is now trained to respond to only you saying Peeqo
+9. The model is now trained to respond to only you saying Luxo
 10. Click on “Save and download”.
-11. This will create a file called `Peeqo.pmdl`.
+11. This will create a file called `Luxo.pmdl`.
 12. Place this file in `/electron/app/config/`

 ### Setup Dialogflow

-Peeqo uses Google's dialogflow for Speech-to-text.
+Luxo uses Google's dialogflow for Speech-to-text.
 You can replace this with another service of your choice later.

 1. Go to <a href="http://dialogflow.com" target="_blank">dialogflow.com</a>
 2. Click on “Go to console” in top right and login using your google id
 3. Grant permissions, select Country and accept terms & conditions
 4. Click “Create Agent”
-5. Enter “Peeqo” in agent name and click “Create”.
+5. Enter “Luxo” in agent name and click “Create”.
 Change language and time zone if required.
 Make sure to leave the default option of “Create a new Google project” selected
 6. Once created, click on the cog icon near the agent name in the left hand menu to open agent settings
 7. Click on Export and Import > Import from Zip
 8. Drag and drop `/electron/app/config/dialogflow-agent.zip` from this repo.
 Type IMPORT in the text box and click Import to upload this agent